 This documentation has been retired and might not be updated.
-The product, service, or technology mentioned in this content is no longer supported.
+The products, services, or technologies mentioned in this content are no longer supported.
 See CREATE TABLE CLONE.

 Clone a source Delta table to a target destination at a specific version.
 A clone can be either deep or shallow referring to whether it copies over the data from the source or not.